 We want to calculate how much concrete is required to build a house.
 For this, you need to have high-level historical data of a similar house.

 Parametric Estimation is where we use Estimation at the parameter level.
 It involves mathematical calculations and hence is considered more accurate than Analogous Estimation.
-Here, we do unit wise calculations of cost, duration, man-hours, etc.
+Here, we do unit-wise calculations of cost, duration, person-hours, etc.

 Advantages of Parametric Estimation